YasserB94/CookieClicker/readme.md

     - [X] Light Cookie Color        <span style="color:#DCAA6A">Color: **#DCAA6A**![colorPalettePreview](assets/ReadMeImages/Colors/brownLight.png)</span>
   - [X] Have a sketch for the home-page that houses the game
 ![homepage game sketch](assets/ReadMeImages/sketch-for-gamepage.webp)
+- [X] Create the design in html and css
+- [X] Add a cookie to the page
+- [X] Add a dedicated spot to display total cookies baked
+- [ ] Start the JS logic of the game
+  - [ ] Implement a game update loop to prepare for logic
+    - [ ] Seperate update to logic from UI update
+  - [ ] Make the cookie clickable
+    - [ ] Add a counter to count amount of cookies baked

 - [ ] Upgrade Ideas
   - [ ] The user sells a cookie every x seconds and gains money to buy upgrades instead of using cookies
     - [ ] Study Economy -> Cookies are converted to money quicker (Better business plan, more sales)